moeinoddin/Java-Course-Summary-Notes/Markdown_boostnote/file-and-serialization.md

     > in binary data format [char-2, int-4, double-8]
     > Binary files
 -   Character-based Streams:
-    > using sequence of characters - 2bytes for each
+    > using sequence of characters - 2bytes for each  character
     > text files

+note: in the end computers work with binary data(0/1).
+it just depends whether the data is to be understandable by humans or not

+the Scanner and PrintWriter classes can only work with text Streams.
+they convert/parse the data to Strings and vise versa.

+note:
+direct writing of primitive types using "FileOutputStream" is not available.
+primitive types like " float, double and ... " .
+although they might be written as objects: "Float, Double, ..."

 ```java
 import java.io